MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we introduce \emph{MotionAdapter}, a content-aware video motion transfer framework that refines and customizes attention-based motion representations.
 By analyzing 3D full-attention maps in DiT, our method disentangles motion from appearance and extracts robust temporal dynamics.
 To adapt source motions to target content, we propose a content-aware motion customization module that leverages semantic correspondences for foreground objects and merges them with background motions.
-Extensive experiments demonstrate that our framework achieves fine-grained, semantically aligned motion transfer, outperforming prior methods, and supports complex and flexible motion editing tasks. \emph{MotionAdapter} depends on the accuracy of DINO-based semantic correspondences, hence inherits the limitations of DINO.
+Extensive experiments demonstrate that our framework achieves temproal coherent and semantically aligned motion transfer, and also supports flexible motion editing tasks. \emph{MotionAdapter} depends on the accuracy of DINO-based semantic correspondences, hence inherits the limitations of DINO.
 Failures in semantic matching can cause imperfect motion transfer.
 This limitation can be addressed by proposing more advanced object matching models in future.

 {

 }

 \maketitlesupplementary